-I was in Warsaw for a conference, but I had the inspiration to stay two days longer, as to feel the touristic perfume of Warsaw.
-And I can tell 10 reasons to love Warsaw!
+I was in Warsaw for a conference, but I had the inspiration to extend my stay for two days, in order to explore this interesting city.
+This is the way I found 10 reasons to love Warsaw!

 The decision proved to be very inspired.
 So, if think about a journey, I thought to share with you 10 reasons why you could fall in love with Warsaw.